 The park lies 19 miles south of Red River and sits at an altitude of 8,300 feet in the Moreno Valley.
 It's not uncommon for park-goers to spot wildlife, including elk, deer, turkeys, and bears, no matter the season.
 Grounds are open 24 hours daily, with some partial seasonal closures.

 The nearby Kit Carson Park is a great place to relax or enjoy time outside.
 Favorite activities include tennis, soccer, baseball, basketball and relaxing under a picnic shelter.
 Kids love the playground.
-While in Eastern New Mexico, rest comfortably with Best Western hotels.
-Enjoy excellent guest services and accommodations in Red River, before continuing your New Mexico journey.
+While in northern New Mexico enjoy excellent guest services and accommodations in Red River before continuing your New Mexico journey.

 Red River Ski Area, located in Eastern New Mexico's Red River, offers a wonderful variety of recreational activities all year long.
 Summer-time fun includes chairlift rides, tubing on the "Baby Blue" hill, disc golf on the 9-hole course at the top of the mountain, hiking and mountain biking.
 The Community House also hosts a variety of summer programs.